Swindlers Are Part of the Travel Experience, But Here’s One Racket You Can Easily Avoid

 I know nothing about jewelry and wasn’t interested in learning.
 So I didn’t buy anything and we were off to our next Buddha!

 I said to my wife that there must be a national expo somewhere!
 Everyone we met kept mentioning it.
-It would be hard to believe that everyone in Thailand would be involved in tricking tourists.
+It would be hard to believe that this was one big trick.

 But before we could make sense of the situation, it was time to visit another Buddha.

 After the last Buddha adventure, I was done with the search for the great sale.
 During our ride, the tuk-tuk driver had suggested different trips we could take around the country.
 And unfortunately, our last stop wasn’t a large convention center featuring big sales.
-It was a travel agency.
-At least it wasn’t another Buddha statue.
+It was a travel agency where we would be blessed with the opportunity to purchase these fantastic excursions!

 At this point, we refused to get out of the tuk-tuk, thanked our driver, and told him to take us to our hotel.
-He argued for a bit, but at this point “his check out the great sales” charade was over.
+He argued for a bit, but I was tired of “his check out the great sales” charade.
 He took us to the water taxi for our hotel and we paid him 20 Baht (~60 cents).